-In 2017 the European Union introduced a groundbreaking initiative called “Roam Like at Home“.
+In 2017 the European Union introduced a groundbreaking initiative called “Roam Like at Home” which is often referred to as EU Roaming.
 It’s pretty self-explanatory, in that it allows mobile users to use their mobile phone when traveling outside their EU country of residence in any other EU country without having to pay additional roaming charges.
 As you can imagine, this initiative was a game changer for EU travelers and backpackers who often cross borders and still want to be connected.

 If you want to learn more about Spain’s mobile service operators and SIM card alternatives (prepaid & contracts) please read our comprehensive guide called finding the best SIM card for Spain.